Jonathan Bergmann

-Jon (Jonathan) Bergmann is a chemistry teacher and one of the developers of the "flipped classroom" model of teaching along with fellow chemistry teacher Aaron Sams.
+Jon (Jonathan) Bergmann is a chemistry and physics teacher and one of the developers of the "flipped classroom" model of teaching along with fellow chemistry teacher Aaron Sams.
 Although already noted for his teaching, Bergmann decided to "flip" what students did in his classes, watching video lectures at home and doing exercises (homework) in class under supervision.
 He and Sams not only found that grades went up, they also found time for other types of activities, which Bergmann states is more important than the videos.
-Bergmann has since become the lead technology facilitator for a school in Illinois, and has worked to promote the models speaking at schools, universities and more both in the United States and abroad.
-He currently teaches science at a high school in suburban Houston Texas.
+Bergmann has since become the lead technology facilitator for a school in Illinois and has worked to promote the models speaking at schools, universities, and more both in the United States and abroad.
+He currently teaches science at a private high school in the suburbs on the West side of Houston, Texas.

 Personal life

-Jon Bergmann graduated from the University of Colorado Denver School of Education and Human Development in 1991 with a masters in Educational Technology.
+Jon Bergmann graduated from both the University of Oregon State and the University of Colorado Denver School of Education and Human Development in 1991 with his masters in Educational Technology.

-He has been married to his wife Kris since 1991.
-They have three children: Caleb, Kaitie and Emily].
+"Jon and his wife make their home in Houston Texas and have three grown children."

 Career

 Bergmann has worked in education since 1986, spending twenty-four years as a middle and high school science teacher.
 He first taught for three years at Baker Middle School, then a year at Englewood High School before moving on to Eaglecrest High School, south of Denver, Colorado, where he taught for fifteen years.
 This was then followed by a position at Woodland Park High School teaching with traditional methods for four years.
 Then, along with fellow chemistry teacher Aaron Sams, he experimented with putting lectures on video for students to view outside of class.
 He then became the lead technology facilitator for the Joseph Sears School in Kenilworth, Illinois.
-Bergmann served as the Chief Academic Officer at the Flipped Learning Global Initiative until 2021 and now teaches high school science in Houston Texas.
+Bergmann served as the Chief Academic Officer at the Flipped Learning Global Initiative until 2021 and now teaches high school science at a private institution in Houston Texas.

 He also serves on the advisory board for TED-Education.